 I use a number of different brands depending on what colours I need.
 If it’s a colour I purchased online, I’ll try to link to it in the pattern.
-But the majority of the colours and yarn I use are the Carnival Yarn Soft 8ply, which is my most readily available local yarn.
+But the majority of the colours and yarn I used for my older projects are the Carnival Yarn Soft 8ply, which is my most readily available local yarn.
 I’m based in Australia, where the most common yarn weight is 8ply – which I believe is equivalent to DK (Double Knit) in the UK and the US.
 These days I’m using Stylecraft Special DK a lot, which I have to order in but comes in a great colour range.

 I know a lot of people have used worsted weight yarn without issue as well, if that’s easier to find.